Ethan-Heimer/CrookedTheme/readme.md

 ```

 ## Commands

-The CrookedTheme Theme Manager has 3 Commands
+The CrookedTheme Theme Manager has 3 Commands:

-### :ThemeApply (Theme Name)
+1. ThemeApply (Theme Name)
--Applys a theme with the given name
+Applys a theme with the given name.

-### :ThemeList
+2. ThemeSelect
--Lists all themes added to the manager
+Select and Apply a theme from a selection screen.

-### :ThemeSelect
+3. ThemeList
--Select and Apply a theme from a selection screen
+Lists all themes added to the manager.

 ## Theme API